Falien164/StainConverter/README.md

 # StainConverter
-The scientific goal of this project is to use GAN to generate an artifical images of kidney's glomeruli from one stain into another(HE to PAS).
-For more information read one of the following papers(cites on a bottom of a page):
+The scientific goal of this project is to use GAN to generate an artifical images of kidney's glomeruli from one stain into another (HE to PAS).
+For more information read one of the following papers (cited on a bottom of the page):
-- Science article for university project (IEEE)
+- HE-to-PAS histological stain conversion by GAN in renal pathology (IEEE Research paper)
-- Master thesis on Warsaw University of Technology
+- GAN application in the histological stain conversion (Master's thesis, Warsaw University of Technology)

 The secondary goal of this project is to compare usage of a PyTorch and TensorFlow libraries.
-Therefore, a training pipeline was created which can handle each library separatly.
+Therefore, a training pipeline, which can handle each library separatly,  was created.
 It can call either TensorFlow or PyTorch library depending on the enviroment variables.
 In each library, Four GAN variants can be used to generate images: Pix2Pix, CycleGan, Pix2Pix with resnet and CycleGan with U-net.